Jefferson County Courts – A Practical Guide to Court Records and Services

 Common Probate Forms

 The Probate and Juvenile Court forms page provides downloadable documents for estate administration, guardianship applications, name-change petitions, and other filings.
 Ohio Supreme Court standard probate forms are also accepted.
-Filings must conform to the local rules of the Jefferson County Probate Court, which can be obtained from the clerk’s office or the court’s website.
+Filings must conform to the local rules of the Jefferson County Probate Court, which are available from the clerk's office or the court's website.

 Estate Administration Overview